kinkinkijkin/nimsgp/README.md

 ## shaderimp/

-safer to just ignore this file has anything in it until the shading sublanguage is properly described. hell, this whole folder really.
+safer to just ignore this folder has anything in it until the shading sublanguage is properly described.

 # Contact